javierdotnet/mateu-application-framework/README.md

 It consists of a serie of frameworks which, together, will allow you to easily build your bussiness application.

+By using java inheritance and polymorfism, you can easily extend existing aplications.

 They are mainly for java users, though I plan to migrate this project to .Net.

 ## Map